ms-gx/CircAidMe/README.md

   --cons-max-len CONS_MAX_LEN
-                        define maximal length of the consensus sequence (default: 40) --exclude-forward {False,True}
+                        define maximal length of the consensus sequence (default: 40)
-                        define if reads with only "forward" inserts should get discarded (default: True) --iter-first-muscle {1,2,3}
+  --keep-forward        define if reads with only "forward" inserts are to be
+                        kept (default: False)
+  --iter-first-muscle {1,2,3}
                         define how many iterations MUSCLE has to perform for first MSA calculation (default: 2)